Liberal Democrat Party Awards Autumn 2025

 The Harriet Smith Liberal Democrat Distinguished Service Award

-Background: this award is named for Harriet Smith, who campaigned and worked tirelessly for the Party, notably alongside Paddy Ashdown, with the Federal Conference Committee, and with Bath Liberal Democrats.
-A beloved figure, she is sorely missed at Conference and by the team at the Liberator Magazine.
+Background: this award is named for Harriet Smith, who campaigned and worked tirelessly for the Party, notably alongside Paddy Ashdown, with the Federal Conference Committee, and in the Bath party.
+A beloved figure, she is also missed from the Conference revue and by the team at the Liberator Magazine.

 Eligibility: open to any Party Member never elected to public office.

 Criteria: the Harriet Smith Award shares its conditions with the President’s award.
-Nomination portal
+Nomination Portal

 The Belinda Eyre-Brook Award